theonejj/ansible-zfs_on_root/README.md

 #### Define the Non-Root Account(s)

- Define your standard privileged account.
+ Define your standard privileged account(s).
 The root account password will be disabled at the end, the privileged account(s) defined here must have `sudo` privilege to perform root activities.
 Additional accounts can be defined.

 ```yaml
 # Define non-root user account(s) to create (home drives will be its own dataset)